garywong-bc/nrm-survey/README.md

 - [OpenShift LimeSurvey app template](openshift/limesurvey.dc.yaml) for LimeSurvey PHP application, with PostgreSQL Database
 - [OpenShift Database service template](openshift/postgresql.dc.yaml) for a PostgreSQL Database
-- [LimeSurvey Configuration](application/config/config-postgresql.php) used during initial install of LimeSurvey with a PostgreSQL Database.
-It contains NRM-specific details such as the SMTP host and settings, and reply-to email addresses; most importantly, it integrates with the OpenShift pattern of exposing DB parameters as environmental variables in the shell.
-It is automatically deployed to the running container from the application's OpenShift ConfigMap.

 ## Build